 Getting Irene Registered for School

 Irene is in grade 7 at a primary school in eastern Kenya.
 She loves going to school and wants to study hard to become a doctor.
 But her dream was in jeopardy because she was unable to sit the national exam needed to move on to grade 8.
-This was because her birth had not been registered, which meant she was ineligible to take the test.Read more
+This was because her birth had not been registered, which...Read more

 Better relationships in Uganda when fathers engage in parenting